chrisguida/tiny-lightning-node-tutorial/docs/Node.md

 ---
-layout: default
-title: "Phoenixd"
+title: "Lightning Node"
-permalink: /tutorial/03-node/
+sidebar_position: 3
 ---

 # Lightning Node

-*Skip this page if you're using Albyhub with LDK, and just proceed straight to [setting up Albyhub](04-hub#albyhub).*
+*Skip this page if you're using Albyhub with LDK, and just proceed straight to [setting up Albyhub](hub#albyhub).*

 ## Phoenixd